 1 level teaspoon *xanthan gum

-50g (2oz) salted butter, cubed (if using unsalted butter add a pinch of salt to the gf flour)
+50g (2oz) butter, cubed (if using unsalted butter add a pinch of salt to the gf flour)

 50g (2oz) caster sugar